xeddmc/FunBot/README.md

 Commands
 --------------

-!leetmeter: See how l33t you are.
+- leetmeter: See how l33t you are.
-!hello: Say hello to Lucy!
+- hello: Say hello to Lucy!
-!credits: Find out who made the bot!
+- credits: Find out who made the bot!
-!tip: Show the address to tip me at!
+- tip: Show the address to tip me at!

 Todo
 --------------

 - Add more commands
-- A better parsing system
+- Extra features for admins